memfault/interrupt/_posts/2022-11-28-swig-for-c-and-lua.md

 }
 ```

-And lastly, our Lua script.
+Let's now write our Lua script.
 From this script, we want to call `multiply` from C world.
 To do that we will use a `bindings` library that we generated and loaded, which exposes `multiply` as `bindings.multiply`.
 The call will be as simple as:

 ```lua
 print("[Lua] Result of multiply -2 * 5 = " .. bindings.multiply(-2, 5))